sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982319 - Tehf Kimasnahya.md

 |      56 | 0xFFFE2BCD  |  4294847437 |
 |      57 | 0xFFFFE890  |  4294961296 |
 |      58 | 0x1C22      |        7202 |

+## String References

+- **5009**: Ekhu Pesshyadha has the $3.
+I have faith in you!t Go get 'em, [tiger/girl]!
+- **5055**: I wonder if the old lady's having any luck with the potion...
+- **5100**: Weird.
+I can't think of anything I want you to get for me!
+This is a first!
+- **5107**: That Zabahf guy is always hanging around herrre, so I might ask him to be my bodyguard again someday.
+- **7202**: I already told you!
+It was all an accident.
+If I could go back and change everything, I would, but I can't, so I won't!

 ## Events